FAIRsharing/json-schema-tools/README.md

 ### Usage
 Coming up soon, please refer to documentation.

-If you are creating a network and wish to import a schema you need to create the base file but stripped of property fields and add it to your network through the corresponding reference.
+If you are creating a network and wish to import a schema, you need to create the base file, stripped of property fields, and add it to your network through the corresponding reference.
- Identify the ontology term that this object will be labelled with (it need to be the same as the schema you want to import) and add it to the corresponding context file.
+ Identify the ontology term that this object will be labelled with (it needs to be the same as the schema you want to import from) and add it to the corresponding context file.
 When running the merge, the object, its references and their respective context files will be added to the output.
  <br/> Note: the input is never modified, a third network is created for you instead.